Lads Society

-The Lads Society is an Australian far-right, white nationalist, Islamophobic extremist group founded by several former members of the United Patriots Front (UPF) in late 2017.
+The Lads Society (LADSOC) is an Australian far-right, white nationalist, Islamophobic extremist group founded by several former members of the United Patriots Front (UPF) in late 2017.
 It established club houses in Sydney and Melbourne.
 The Lads Society came to national prominence after it staged a rally in St Kilda, Victoria, targeting the local African Australian community.
 Attendees were seen making the Nazi salute and one was photographed wearing an SS helmet.

 In 2017, the group's leader, New Zealand-born Thomas Sewell asked Brenton Harrison Tarrant (who would later become the perpetrator of the 2019 Christchurch mosque shootings) to join the Lads Society, but Tarrant refused.
 The group's members and allies attempted to infiltrate the Young Nationals in New South Wales, and engaged in branch stacking at the May 2018 conference.
 Lads Society members attained leadership positions in the Young Nationals, but were later forced out of the party.
-The Melbourne Chapter has since become the National Socialist Network.
+The Melbourne Chapter became the National Socialist Network (NSN), which was active until January 2026, when it disbanded along with its affiliated groups European Australian Movement and White Australia in response to incoming Australian legislation that would have allowed such organisations to be banned.